Student Code of Conduct

 Making or assisting in making annoying or harassing telephone calls, unauthorized use of long distance phone privileges or otherwise misusing or abusing FHSU telephone equipment is prohibited.

 Students must comply with the published regulation concerning the transport, provision and consumption of beer, wine and other alcoholic beverages on campus or University property.

 The unauthorized possession, use, manufacture, sale or distribution of any counterfeit, illegal, dangerous, “designer” or other controlled drug or other substance is prohibited.

 - Misuse of Computer Equipment

 The use of computer equipment and resources, including account numbers, interactive terminals, data storage media, other peripherals, local, state, national and international computer networks, mainframe and microcomputer systems and software for computing activities other than those authorized by the law and the University constitutes misuse and is strictly prohibited.
-Note: For further information concerning regulations in effect for University computer equipment, consult the computing policies available from the Computing & Telecommunications Center.
+Note: For further information concerning regulations in effect for University computer equipment, consult the computing policies available from Technology Services.